ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 As a reference, I'll use in this guide my own server's storage setup.

-- One internal, 1 GiB, SSD drive, linked to a SATA 2 port.
+- One internal, 1 TiB, SSD drive, linked to a SATA 2 port.
-- One internal, 1 GiB, HDD drive, linked to a SATA 2 port .
+- One internal, 1 TiB, HDD drive, linked to a SATA 2 port .
-- One external, 2 GiB, HDD drive, linked to a USB 3 port.
+- One external, 2 TiB, HDD drive, linked to a USB 3 port.

 Also, remember that...